Where to Stay in Rome: A Complete Guide (for First Timers)

 Another surprise, at least to us, was the incredible spread for breakfast, which is included in the room rate.

-The Centro Storico: The Best Place to Stay for First Timers
+The Centro Storico: The Best Area for First Timers

 When the sun went down on my first day in Rome almost a decade ago (I’m getting old!)
 I found myself wandering the narrow streets near Piazza Navona in Rome’s Historic Center during blue hour, that glorious period just after sunset where it’s almost dark, but not completely.